 What is SEO?

-SEO stands for Search Engine Optimization and it is a very popular marketing practice that has gained popularity in the last years.
-The main goal of every for-profit or non-profit organization is to increase their visibility in search engine results and, consequently, get more “organic traffic” which in turn leads to more sales or more engagement with their target audience.
+SEO stands for Search Engine Optimization, a very popular marketing practice that has gained popularity in the last few years.
+The main goal of every organization, whether for-profit or non-profit, is to increase visibility in search engine results and, consequently, to get more “organic traffic.”
+This, in turn, leads to more sales or more engagement with their target audience.

 Traffic is considered “organic” whenever it arrives on a website not as a consequence of paid campaigns (for more information about paid campaigns and performance marketing for MSPs, visit our guide).

-This result is achieved by incorporating different search-engine-friendly practices into a page with the intent of ranking for specific keywords.
-These elements include things like keywords, backlinks, quality content, and more that we will explain more thoroughly below.
+This result is achieved by incorporating different search-engine-friendly practices into a page, with the intent of ranking for specific keywords.
+These elements include things like keywords, backlinks, quality content, and more, all of which will be explained more thoroughly below.

-The working principle of SEO is based on the act of “crawling”.
-Search engines like Google, Bing, and Yahoo “crawl” websites to understand a website’s goal, how authoritative the website is and who it is designed for.
-After crawling, search engines “index” pages of the website in a specific order and this is what will be shown to the consumer in the results.
+The working principle of SEO is based on the act of “crawling.”
+Search engines like Google, Bing, and Yahoo “crawl” websites to understand the website’s goals, how authoritative the website is, and who it is designed for.
+After crawling, search engines “index” pages of the website in a specific order.
+This is what will be shown to the consumer in search results.

-It is important to bear in mind that the goal should never be to just get more people on your website, but to do it in a smart way by targeting an audience that can find your content useful, increasing the likelihood that they will become a customer or use the company’s services.
+It is important to bear in mind that the goal should never be just to get more people on your website, but rather to do it in a smart way by targeting an audience that will find your content useful, increasing the likelihood that they will use the company’s services.

 Why is SEO Important for Managed Service Providers (MSPs)?

 SEO, if set up correctly, can be a valuable source of income that is maintenance free.
-Creating two or three articles that target the right keywords could be enough to produce enough leads on a monthly basis.
+Creating two or three articles that target the right keywords could be enough to produce your target number of leads on a monthly basis.

-Managed Service Providers, specifically, have a higher margin compared to other types of businesses and this means that every lead acquired “organically” represents a huge surplus for the business.
-Another advantage of MSPs is that they can target different types of consumers, especially if they have a wide portfolio of services.
-The more services they offer, the wider the range of businesses they can target.
-This is because every consumer could be interested in outsourcing one or multiple services to an MSP.
+Managed Service Providers, specifically, have a higher margin compared to other types of businesses.
+This means that every lead acquired “organically” represents a huge surplus for the business.
+Another advantage for MSPs is that they can target multiple different types of consumers, especially if they have a wide portfolio of services.
+The more services offered, the wider the range of businesses that can be targeted, because every consumer could be interested in outsourcing one or multiple services to an MSP.

 Understanding Your Target Audience and Search Intent

-As mentioned before, MSPs have many different possibilities in terms of focusing on a target audience: it could be a company that produces toys or an access control company.
+As mentioned before, MSPs have many different possibilities in terms of focusing on a target audience: it could range from a company that produces toys to an access control company.
 The one thing most modern companies have in common is the need to outsource IT maintenance.

-Keeping this in mind, let’s try to understand what moves a company to choose you as an MSP and what are other characteristics of your target audience.
-Having this information will highly increase the chances of producing content that can attract qualified traffic that will convert.
+Keeping this in mind, it’s important to try to understand what moves a company to choose you as an MSP and other characteristics of your target audience.
+Having this information will highly increase your chances of producing content that can attract qualified traffic, and therefore, that will convert.
 We can get more information by asking ourselves simple questions about our audience:

 - Background – What kind of job?
 Industry?